 In theory this is better than using passwords or biometrics because the computer that verifies your identity needs only your public key.
 That prevents the verifying computer from stealing your password and then impersonating you to a third party.
 This is what PKI advocates mean when they say PKI prevents identity theft.

-One problem with client-side certs is that you need a way to prove your identity to the CA in the first place.
+One problem with client-side certs is that you need a way to prove your identity to the CA in the place.
 Another problem is that you need a secure place to keep your private key; most people are not good at memorising hundred-digit numbers.

-Another problem is differing interpretations of what it means to use a client-side certificate.
+Another problem is differing interpretations what it means to use a client-side certificate.
 With Microsoft's Internet Explorer, when you use your digital certificate it's a big deal, like you are signing some kind of legal document.
 But with Netscape Navigator, your secret key can be used automatically, transparently and without your knowledge, whenever you touch a website that asks for a signature.

 With either system, you don't always know exactly what you are signing - you just know what your computer says you are signing.
 It is entirely possible that your computer might be infected with a Trojan horse that says you are signing one document, when in fact you are signing another.
 Supporters of PKI who claim that PKI provides "non-repudiation" of business contracts and other legal documents invariably gloss over that point.